symetryml/KafkaSinkConnector/quickstart-symetryml.properties.md

 `sml.reconnect.backoff.ms`
 - The base period in ms between tries to send a DataFrame to the SymetryML service.
 The graceful backoff algorithm derives the actual delay from this value.
 - default: 5000
-- Here is the Java code that implements the delay between tries in the algorithm:
+- Here is an excerpt of our Java code that implements the delay between tries in the algorithm:

 ```
 // Backoff